 Ancient Power + Inscription of Elders + Scriptweaver (8XP, level 4): “Axepensive, but does the job”.
 Alternatively you can use Scriptweaver to make the combo only take 3 charges which allows you to get your 3 clues at +7 attack.
 Takes 3 turns to fully recharge, but that does look like a spicy thing to do, especially if you can back it up with some charge generation from mystic and seeker card pools.

-Scriptweaver + Saga + Inscriptions of Glory, Elders and Hunt (10XP, level 5): “The most stunning cleavage you will ever see”.
+Scriptweaver + Saga + Inscriptions of Glory, Elders and Hunt (10XP, level 5): “Admiring the Cleavage”.
 You can imbue your attacks with 4 different inscriptions on every turn and still keep 2 charges in your backpocket at all times.
 This approach lacks the raw punch of something using the Ancient Power upgrade, but it does make for a good value card.
 Probably not what i am looking for when spending 10XP, though.